DVDAGames/elite-dangerous-journal-server/README.md

 # Elite: Dangerous Journal Server

-#### Version 2.1.0
+#### Version 2.2.0

-A simple WebSocket server for emiting Elite: Dangerous Journal Events.
+A simple WebSocket server for emiting *Elite: Dangerous* Journal Events; it includes network discovery features so clients can easily find and connect to the server.

 The basic idea of this project is to watch changes to the Journal file as the player enjoys the game and emit every Journal update through a WebSocket to